 \subsection{Finitely many indeterminates}

-Let $K$ be differencly closed field.
-Then we are able to prove strong Nullstellensatz for such field.
-We shall introduce some notation.
-For every subset $E\subseteq K\{y_1,\ldots,y_n\}$ the set of all common zeros of $E$ will be denoted by $V(E)\subseteq K^n$.
-Conversely, for every subset $X\subseteq K^n$ the ideal of all polynomials vanishing on $X$ will be denoted by $I(X)$.
+We shall show that, for difference closed fields, there is a bijection between the difference algebraic varieties and the perfect difference ideals.

-\begin{statement} Let $K$ be a differencly closed field.
-And let $A$ be a differencly finitely generated algebra over $K$ such that the zero ideal is only one perfect ideal of $A$.
-Then $A$ coincides with $K$. \end{statement} \begin{proof}
+\begin{proposition} Let $K$ be a difference closed field and $A$ be a difference finitely generated algebra over $K$ such that the zero ideal is the only perfect ideal of $A$.
+Then $A$ coincides with $K$. \end{proposition} \begin{proof}

 The algebra $A$ can be presented as follows